rohitg00/ecommerce-demo/README.md

 bit build
 ```

-## Deployment

-The application can be deployed using various methods:

-1. **Static Hosting**: Build and deploy to services like Netlify, Vercel, or GitHub Pages
-2. **Kubernetes**: Use the Kubernetes deployer for Harmony

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.